SpottedOwlet/Election_Analysis/README.md

     * Charles Casper Stockham
     * Diana DeGette
     * Raymon Anthony Doane
-  * The camdidate results were:
+  * The candidate results were:
     * Charles Casper Stockham received 23.0% of the votes and 85,213 number of votes.
     * Diana DeGette received 73.8% of the votes and 272,892 number of votes.
     * Raymon Anthony Doane received 3.1% of the votes and 11,606 number of votes.